Latest on the spread of the coronavirus around the world

 * For a U.S.-focused tracker with state-by-state and county map, open tmsnrt.rs/2w7hX9T in an external browser.

-* Mexico’s deputy health minister, Hugo Lopez-Gatell, said the country might have as many as 55,951 people infected, twice the estimated number reported last week.
+* Mexico’s president urged medical workers aged 60 to 65 to return to their jobs and treat non-coronavirus patients, in a bid to help the health system handle an expected surge of demand from the virus.

-* Brazilian President Bolsonaro fired his health minister and again called for states to end stay-at-home orders.
-He also accused a house speaker of turning state governors against him and seeking to remove him from office.
+* Gilead Sciences Inc increased enrollment target by 3,600 for a trial testing its experimental drug, remdesivir, in severe COVID-19 patients, a day after a media report said the drug was showing promise.

-* Britain was too slow to react on a number of fronts to the outbreak and 40,000 people could die, a leading public health professor told lawmakers on Friday, a day after the UK’s hospital death toll rose to 14,576.
+* Britain was too slow to react on a number of fronts to the outbreak and 40,000 people could die, a leading public health professor told lawmakers, a day after the UK’s hospital death toll rose to 14,576.

-* Switzerland urged residents against complacency as the country’s infection rate slows and lawmakers start relaxing restrictions.
+* France said there was no evidence so far of a link between the new coronavirus and the work of the P4 research laboratory in the Chinese city of Wuhan, where the current pandemic started.

-* Germany’s health minister said the outbreak has become manageable again as the number of recovered patients has exceeded new infections every day this week.
+* Britain launched a new coronavirus taskforce to support efforts to make a vaccine available to the public as quickly as possible.

 ASIA-PACIFIC